 Rice is primarily grown as an annual crop, but in tropical regions, it can also be perennial.
 There are two species of rice: Oryza sativa, which originates from Asia, and Oryza Glaberrina, which comes from the Niger River Delta in Africa (Maddox, 2006).
 This nutrient-rich crop provides protein, fat, and carbohydrates and consists of paddy, a seed with layers including a protective husk.
-Rice grains typically measure 1.5 mm long and 0.9 mm wide, with average grain size and specific gravity of 1.18 and 1.47, respectively (Osoro & Adio, 2018).
+Rice grains typically measure 1.5 mm long and 0.9 mm wide, with average grain size and specific gravity of 1.18 and 1.47, respectively (Osoro and Adio, 2018).
 Before rice is consumed, it undergoes several processing steps, starting with threshing.
 Threshing can be manual and involves separating rice from paddy, but scattering can occur, leading to losses.
 To prevent this, a separating mechanism has been introduced (Sushant et al., 2021).

-A large portion of Nigeria’s population, similar to India’s, relies on rice farming and processing.
+Similar to India, a large portion of Nigeria’s population relies on rice farming and processing.
 However, outdated methods and tools hinder productivity and contribute to the country's low GDP.
 While grain quality is affected by various factors like rice variety, climate, and management, post-harvest processes, including preservation, are essential for maintaining rice availability (Elert, 2014).

 Rice threshing is a very vital activity in rice processing, which involves separating rice grains from the stalks.
-Traditional methods present several challenges like Labour Intensity resulting to energy waste and time consuming, Inefficiency in chaff to seed separation recording less than 50%, Grain Loss and Damage, and Inconsistent Performance.
-In order to solve this problem a highly efficient threshing machine is designed and fabricated.
+Traditional methods present challenges like Labour Intensity resulting in energy waste and time consuming, Inefficiency in chaff to seed separation recording less than 50%, Grain Loss and Damage, and Inconsistent Performance.
+To solve this problem a highly efficient threshing machine is designed and fabricated.

-Aim and Objectives of the Project
+Aim and Objectives of the study

 The goal of this work is to enhance the production efficiency of a rice threshing machine by making appropriate modifications to the design of the current model.
 The study aims to develop a mobile, motorized rice threshing machine that delivers high performance and quality output while minimizing time and cost.